What is Protein?

 What does the protein in hair products do?

-pH also is also a factor.
+pH is also a factor.
 Proteins bond well to the hair when they are found in products between a pH of 4 and 7, with 5 or 6 being the most effective.

 And, finally, if you have hair that is fine in diameter, generally speaking, a medium to large protein can give you the strengthening and conditioning effects you are looking for.
 If your hair is more coarse, smaller proteins are more effective.
 And speaking of diameter, fine hair typically requires protein more regularly than its coarse counterpart.
 Protein deprivation in fine hair can often come across as a dry/unmoisturized feeling.
 What most girls with fine-textured curls are really feeling is protein deprivation instead of lack of moisture.
 Conversely, if your hair is coarse, it's, by nature, stronger than fine hair.
 Therefore, it doesn't need protein nearly as often as fine-haired curlies.